¨Glimpses of intellectual inquiry, tinged with the unusual¨

 Ingrid is an attractive 40 year old in sandals, a teacher from Dortmund, Germany’s industrial north, no kids, never been married, comes to Havana, meets Lazaro, a 28 year old black trombone player.
 She laments that German men are cold, never sensuous.
 Lazaro gives her the love and affection she yearns for.
 While having a beer with Lazaro and two of his friends he tells me about his Spanish bride, the Argentinan cutie and the Mexican lady, who he all loves.
 But Ingrid is his favourite.
 I explain to him, while Cuban men may dominate their women on the dance floor and or in life, a potential long term relationship would not allow such inequity.
 He says he thought about that, that Ingrid has her own resources and ideas.
 In any event he is not interested in leaving Cuba, but if one of his loves would move here, he’d be her man.

-Today’s head lines in the USA, Canada, UK, you name it, “Britney Spears suffers knee injury, Paris Hilton thrown from horse, Escaped gorilla terrifies zoo goers, Whitney Houston into rehab” (March, 20,2004).
+Today’s head lines in the USA, Canada, UK, you name it, “Britney Spears suffers knee injury, Paris Hilton thrown from horse, Escaped gorilla terrifies zoo goers, Whitney Houston into rehab”.

 Every beggar has his or her pitch.
 Juan wears a base-ball cap under his sombrero and imitates guajiros with city slickness.
 Antonio has no arms, just a small hand grown from one shoulder, “Que? you are not a fucking tourist, what are you then, just a tourist?”
 One dollar, pinga!
 The guajira with walrus fangs and her dehydrated five year old, who desperately tries to wrestle water bottles from passing tourists, who smilingly would not consider sharing a drop of water with this child, the dopey youth hawking commie news papers, the ancient looking couple doing a death bed tango on the side walk, the Mr. T- type gold chain chulo, instructing newbee whores to latch onto this one or that one.